amanda-santos/ignite-gorestaurant/README.md

 ## 📝 About the project

 <p>In GoRestaurant you can manage your restaurant with the best Italian food.
-Developed as Challenge #4 of Ignite React (Rocketseat).</p>
+Moved all files to TypeScript and Function Components as Challenge #4 of Ignite React (Rocketseat).</p>

 ## 👩🏻‍💻 Technologies